 Most surgeries proceed without complication.
 Serious complications though rare do occur and include infection, loosening of the implant, loosening/stretch of the ligaments, joint stiffness, and blood clots.
 Other complications reported by joint replacement surgeons but far less common include nerve or vascular injury, excessive bleeding, and fracture of the bone or implant.

 We currently utilize knee replacement implants which help recreate the normal function and mechanics of the knee.
-We use gender specific implants (specific for women) to insure adequate fit of the component. (tie ins zimmer gender and journey) We currently utilize bearing surfaces which minimize wear and lead to longer life of the implant.
+We utilize Smith and Nephew Journey 2 and Legion Knee replacements with VERILAST technology and often utilize Patient Specific Knee Replacement Technology such as VISSIONAIRE.
+We use gender specific implants (specific for women) to insure adequate fit of the component.
+With further information at rediscoveryourgo.com.
+We currently utilize bearing surfaces which minimize wear and lead to longer life of the implant, including oxinium and highly crosslinked polyethylene.
+These advances have along with wear simulator data lead us to belive we have a "30 year Knee."
 Consultation with Your surgeon will result in the appropriate implant for you.

 In selected patients with knee pain other surgical treatment options are used by our team including arthroscopy, and partial knee resurfacing ( one or two compartment resurfacing and patella femoral replacement all of which can restore normal mechanics of the knee by preserving the ligaments of the knee.